Capacity Development Department

 ACBAR and its members have always been committed to enhance the quality of humanitarian activities.
 A major challenge which continuously influences the quality of NGOs activities is the weak capacity of NGOs staff, particularly at a province level.
 Hence, ACBAR has taken the initiative to develop training modules and conduct capacity building throughout Afghanistan.

-In order to achieve this important objective, ACBAR has a Capacity Building Department which implements 3 capacity building projects in Kabul and in the provinces, funded by Japan Partners, TAWANMANDI and DFID.
+In order to achieve this important objective, ACBAR has a Capacity Building Department which implements 3 capacity building projects in Kabul and in the provinces, funded by Japan Partners, UNEP and DFID.

-The Afghan Civil Society Support Initiative (Funded by AAR Japan, Civil Sophia, JCV, Japan Official Development Association Program and Peace Winds Japan)
+The Afghan Civil Society Support Initiative (Funded by AAR Japan, JVC and Peace Winds Japan)

 The aim of the program is to strengthen the work of the civil society actors in order to expand services into provinces and districts through coordination, capacity building; learning and training, in order to enhance their ability to efficiently and effectively address basic needs and protect the rights of Afghans.